haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Spellcasting Services
 People who are able to cast spells don’t fall into the category of ordinary hirelings.
 It might be possible to find someone willing to cast a spell in exchange for coin or favors, but it is rarely easy and no established pay rates exist.
 As a rule, the higher the level of the desired spell, the harder it is to find someone who can cast it and the more it costs.
 Hiring someone to cast a relatively common spell of 1st or 2nd level, such as cure wounds or identify, is easy enough in a city or town, and might cost 10 to 50 gold pieces (plus the cost of any expensive material components).
 Finding someone able and willing to cast a higher-­‐‑level spell might involve traveling to a large city, perhaps one with a university or prominent temple.
 Once found, the spellcaster might ask for a service instead of payment—the kind of service that only adventurers can provide, such as retrieving a rare item from a dangerous locale or traversing a monster-­‐‑infested wilderness to deliver something important to a distant settlement.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 74

 Feats
 A feat represents a talent or an area of expertise that gives a character special capabilities.
 It embodies training, experience, and abilities beyond what a class provides.